Skip to content

 Proxy Tools — Structured Access to External APIs

-For agents that need to call many API endpoints, the @tool approach scales poorly: dozens of endpoints means dozens of tool definitions and a bloated context.
-LLLM's proxy system solves this with a two-tool pattern the agent uses lazily:
+For agents that need to call many API endpoints, the regular @tool approach scales poorly: dozens of endpoints means dozens of function schemas and a bloated context.
+LLLM's proxy system is the programming-based path: it gives the agent a small tool surface and lets it drive a mini sandbox lazily.

 • query_api_doc(proxy_name) — retrieve full endpoint documentation on demand